michelesr/thesis/src/e2e.md

        {{ person.display_name }}
     </a>

-### Order management
+### Purchasing management

-Once the user is logged and the browser is located in the order page, the order management is tested.
+Once the user is logged and the browser is located in the order page, the purchasing management is tested.
 The first action to perform is trying to increment and decrement the quantity for a product and verify that the displayed quantity and related total price is correct:

     it('should increment/decrement the price/qty when "+/-" are clicked',
        function () {